 Costs to Start a Gift Basket Business

 One major benefit of the gift basket industry is that the financial barrier to entry is low.
-It’s possible to start a business out of your home for as little as $5,000, and to then scale and expand that business based on its success.
-Plan to spend closer to $20,000 to start a larger business out of a retail location.
+It’s possible to start a business out of your home for as little as $1,000 to as high as $20,000 if operating out of a retail location.

 Common startup costs for a gift basket business include: